 - Texture: This is basically a super moist butter cake scaled down to fit a loaf pan.
-I loosely adapted the recipe from our raspberry swirl pound cake, but made today’s version much lighter.
+I loosely adapted the recipe from this raspberry swirl pound cake, but made today’s version much lighter.
 You’ll notice fewer eggs and butter and the addition of milk to lighten up the batter.
 Consider this a VERY light-crumbed pound cake.
-We recommend slicing it while it’s still a little warm so the chocolate chips are extra melty.
+I recommend slicing it while it’s still a little warm so the chocolate chips are extra melty.

 - Flavor: If you love butter and chocolate, you’ll enjoy this chocolate chip loaf cake.
-We recommend using mini chocolate chips so you get dozens of chips in every single bite.
-You can leave the loaf cake plain, but we certainly didn’t regret garnishing it with a glossy chocolate peanut butter topping.
+I recommend using mini chocolate chips so you get dozens of chips in every single bite.
+You can leave the loaf cake plain, but I certainly didn’t regret garnishing it with a glossy chocolate peanut butter topping.
 Yes, this loaf cake is nearly perfect.

 - Ease: We have a basic butter-based cake on our hands and the great news is that there’s no crazy assembly or complicated decoration required.
 All of the equipment (mixer, loaf pan) and ingredients are pretty standard for a baking recipe.
-We always appreciate an easy dessert that delivers big.
+I always appreciate an easy dessert that delivers big!

 - Time: Set aside a few hours to complete this recipe which includes preparing the batter, baking, and cooling.

 Chocolate Chip Loaf Cake Batter

-We want you to feel confident when it’s your turn to try this loaf cake recipe, so we’re explaining each ingredient.
+I want you to feel confident when it’s your turn to try this loaf cake recipe, so I’m explaining each ingredient.
 If you keep scrolling, you’ll find the full printable recipe.

 - Butter & Sugar: Like many cake recipes, creamed butter & sugar make up the base of this recipe.
 Make sure you’re using proper room temperature butter.
 This does not mean very soft butter– rather, room temperature butter is cool to the touch.
 If it’s melted in the slightest, your cake is doomed from the very beginning.
 Feel free to borrow our trick for softening butter quickly.

 - Eggs: 2 eggs add structure and tenderness to this loaf cake.